Sigismund Báthory: Abdications and returns

-The elected leader of the Transylvanian noblemen, István Csáky, sought assistance from Rudolph II's military commander, Giorgio Basta, against Michael.
+The elected leader of the Transylvanian noblemen, István Csáky, sought assistance from Rudolf II's military commander, Giorgio Basta, against Michael.
 Basta invaded Transylvania and expelled Michael the Brave in September.
 Basta's unpaid soldiers regularly pillaged the principality, while Ottoman and Tatar marauders made frequent incursions across the frontiers.
 Sigismund returned to Transylvania across Moldavia at the head of a Polish army on 24 March 1601.
 The Diet proclaimed him prince in Kolozsvár on 3 April.
 Basta and Michael the Brave invaded Transylvania in summer.
 They routed Sigismund's army in the Battle of Goroszló on 3 August 1601.
 After the battle, Sigismund fled to Moldavia, but he returned on 6 September.

 The sultan's envoy confirmed Sigismund's position as Prince of Transylvania in Brassó (now Brașov in Romania) on 2 October.
 At the head of an army which also included Ottoman and Tatar soldiers, Sigismund expanded his rule over most regions of the principality, but he could not capture Kolozsvár in late November.
 He started new negotiations with Basta over his abdication in March 1602, because he did not trust his own supporters.
 He referred to them as "intoxicated and brutish sons of a bitch" and asked István Csáky to help him to leave their camp on 2 July.
 He left Transylvania for the last time on 26 July 1602.

 Last years

 Basta's soldiers accompanied Sigismund to Tokaj.
-Before long, he went to Prague to beg for Rudolph II's mercy.
+Before long, he went to Prague to beg for Rudolf II's mercy.
 He received the incolatus (or the right to own lands in Bohemia) in 1604.
 After the Diet of Transylvania proclaimed Stephen Bocskai prince in February 1605, Rudolph tried to persuade Sigismund to return to Transylvania, but he did not accept the offer.
 The ambassadors of Venice and Spain and the emperor again tried to convince him to lay claim to Transylvania in July 1606, but Sigismund refused, saying that he had no information about the affairs of his former principality.
 In December he again met Rudolph in Prague, but still resisted the emperor's offer.

 Sigismund received the domain of Libochovice in Bohemia.
 After one of his employees accused him of plotting against the emperor, Sigismund was imprisoned for fourteen months in the jails of Prague Castle in 1610.
 Sigismund died of a stroke in Libochovice on 27 March 1613.
 He was buried in a crypt in the St. Vitus Cathedral in Prague.